-Planning Staff find that the proposed reduced setbacks, reduced parallel parking dimensions, and parking ratio of one space per dwelling (plus guest parking) are essential to the creation of this successful new neighborhood.
-Staff find that granting waivers for these provisions (a) would result in a better site plan than strict compliance with the stated standards; (b) would further the Purpose and PUD Design Guidelines of Article 16 of the SZO; and (c) would not cause detriment to the surrounding neighborhood.
+The Planning Board finds that the proposed reduced setbacks, reduced parallel parking dimensions, and parking ratio of one space per dwelling (plus guest parking) are essential to the creation of this successful new neighborhood.
+The Board further finds that granting waivers for these provisions (a) would result in a better site plan than strict compliance with the stated standards; (b) would further the Purpose and PUD Design Guidelines of Article 16 of the SZO; and (c) would not cause detriment to the surrounding neighborhood.